Spring Sale! Sound Packs, Ableton Live Projects, and Bundles are now up to 40% off.

 james blake synth retrograde

 Thanks for reading!
-If you like the sound of the synths in James Blakes music, then be sure to check out some of the Dave Smith Instruments hardware synths, the Prophet 08 was my first synth, and as great as Arturia Prophet V is, the Prophet 08 definitely has a character that can’t be replicated by software.
+If you like the sound of the synths in James Blakes music, then be sure to check out some of the Dave Smith Instruments hardware synths.
+The Prophet ’08 was my first synth, and as great as Arturia Prophet V is, the Prophet ’08 is a lot more powerful, offering more modulation options.

-If you want to go bigger than the Prophet 08, you can check out the Prophet 12, and the Pro 2 and Mopho synths are also worth checking out.
+If you want to go bigger than the Prophet ’08, you can check out the Prophet 12.
+The smaller Pro 2 and Mopho synths are also worth checking out.
 It’s also worth noting that James Blake songs don’t involve a lot of complex layering, instead relying on the bare minimum tracks to convey the song.
 Additionally, this minimalism allows him to create intimate space in his music, as well as allowing his voice room to breathe.